When something triggers my curiosity, I want to find out what it is all about!

 Do you want to give the Whole Life Challenge a try yourself?
-Then participating in the short 4-week Summer Challenge might be a good way to start!
-Kickoff is on Saturday the 18th of July.
-You can register here.
+Then participating in the 6-week Spring Challenge might be a good way to start!
+The kickoff is on Saturday the 10th of April.
+Signing up is easy!

 Looking forward to welcoming you in our Backyard Hikers team!

 Yours truly, Peggy – Life Coach and a Backyard Hiker